apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 ## CAS Initializr

 [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now moved to its own separate repository.
+Furthermore, the service is now able to generate overlay project templates for different CAS versions per request.

 <div class="alert alert-info">
 <strong>Note</strong><br/>It is expected that at some point in the not-too-distant future, previous/existing